TahaAttari/examples/Readme.md

 **Equalizer (C#)**

 This is a simple image processing app I created to help me with my design work.
-It uses Contrast-Limited
-Adaptive Histogram Equalization and Unsharp Masking from OpenCV to enhance images.
+It uses Contrast-Limited Adaptive Histogram Equalization and Unsharp Masking from OpenCV to enhance images.
 I use it primarily for
 batch processing of photos to be used as design assets.

-To try without building download Equalizer>WpfApp1>bin>Equalizer.zip, extract to location of choice and
+To try without building the application, download the file Equalizer.zip at

+Equalizer > WpfApp1 > bin > Equalizer.zip

-run Equalizer.exe from extracted folder.
+Extract to location of choice and run Equalizer.exe from the extracted folder.